danielcdai/brainsmith/README.md

 1. Open the browser, go to [Brainsmith Dashboard](http://localhost:5701).
 2. Login as admin.
 3. Embed a file, give it a name.
 (Ollama is required)
 4. Go to the Chat page, chat with your own knowledge base.
-(OpenAI key is required)
+(Choose OpenAI or Ollama as your chat provider)

+**Note:** The default chat model for OpenAI is GPT-4, which is hard-coded to ensure the best user experience.
+For Ollama, you can choose your preferred model.

 ## Development Guide